 ✅ Ensure you have moved all of your direct debits and standing orders across to your new account

 Post 30th June 2022, these payments will fail so it's important that you have these set up with your new banking provider.
-If you need help with getting together a list of your Direct Debits and standing orders, you can email [email protected] or contact us via chat in the app.
+If you need help with getting together a list of your Direct Debits and standing orders, you can email [email protected].

 ✅ Change your payment details on any software and other subscriptions